sassoftware/esp-studio-examples/Basic/lua_state/README.md

 #### generateEvents

 The generateEvents window is a Lua window.
 It contains Lua code that analyzes the input data and generates multiple events.
-To view the Lua code in context, see the attached file [luaState.xml](luaState.xml).
+To view the Lua code in context, see the [model.xml](model.xml) file.

 ---